Traditional Wooden Arrows For Hunting Or Target Practice - My Archery Corner

 Only use them with longbows or wooden recurve bows!

-If using them with a compound bow, your arrow is very likely to splinter and this can get very dangerous.
+If using them with a compound bow, your arrow has a chance to splinter and this can get very dangerous.

-The splinters of the arrow can hurt you and people around you seriously.
+The splinters of the arrow can hurt you and the people around you seriously.

-It is only 100% save to shoot them with traditional bows!
+It is only 100% safe to shoot them with traditional bows!

 Relatively Easy To Craft

-It is definitely easier to craft a wooden arrow than it is to craft a carbon, aluminum or fiberglass arrow.
+It is easier to craft a wooden arrow than it is to craft a carbon, aluminum, or fiberglass arrow.

 Without the needed machines, you just won’t make an arrow from those materials.